crislozano/web-academic/content/post/funnel-theory/index.md

 - "Do only what matters and then stop"

 This is probably the trickiest part.
-How can we draw the line between obsessing about a paper and making sure it is quality work?
+How can we draw the line between obsessing about a paper and making sure it is good quality?
 I probably have more questions than answers, but I sense that the key is 1. committing to publishing as a style of work, and 2. being clear about the goal.
 Thinking about our main objective will help us not lose sight of what we want to accomplish.
 For instance, when writing a paper, have we made sure our conclusions are contributions to the field are clear?
 If yes, then maybe spending 5 hours tinkering with the graphs on R to make them crisper is not worth it.

 - "The world is made of funnels"